enso-org/enso/docs/distribution/launcher-cli.md

 Print this summary of available command and their usage.

 ## General Options

-### `--path=<path>`
-Specify path to the current project.
-Configuration from this project is used to determine the Enso version.

-If not specified, the directory tree is traversed to find if one of the parent directories contains an Enso project.
-If no project is found, the `default` version is used.

 ### `--version=<version>`
 Overrides the inferred (project local or `default`) version when running a